 - Make a schedule for the week.
-Each day should be broken into 15 minute increments. - Administrators should create a schedule that starts at the time the first teacher or employee usually arrives at the school and ends when the last employee usually leaves. - Teachers and employees should create a schedule that starts when they arrive at the school or workplace and ends when they leave.

-- Administrators should also make a list of shared spaces, or common areas of the school.
+Each day should be broken into 15 minute increments. - Administrators should create a schedule that starts at the time the first teacher or employee usually arrives at the school and ends when the last employee usually leaves. - Teachers and employees should create a schedule that starts when they arrive at the school or workplace and ends when they leave. - Make a list of the spaces in the school used by students, teachers, and employees. - Administrators should also make a list of shared spaces, or common areas of the school.
 This may include the front office, cafeteria, pick-up and drop off zones, playgrounds or areas used for recess, hallways, bathrooms, breakrooms, and other shared spaces. - Teachers should make a list of the spaces in the school they or their students use during the day.
 This may include the classroom, the playground, the cafeteria, teacher workrooms, the library, and any other shared spaces teachers or students use. - All employees should make a list of the spaces in the school or the workplace they use throughout the day.
 This may include offices, other worksites, transportation vehicles, other vendor locations the employee visits as part of his or her job duties, and any other spaces the employee uses during the workday.